-Project activities may take place on National Forest System lands, on adjacent state, private or tribal lands, or across boundaries, if project outcomes contribute to the health of the National Forest System.
+Project activities may take place on National Forest System lands, on adjacent state, private or tribal lands, or across boundaries, provided project outcomes contribute to the health of the National Forest System.
 The IFNF Focus Areas and Project Types are explained below.

-The IFNF grant program is funded and administered by the USFS National Partnership Office (NPO) and the U.S. Endowment for Forestry and Communities (Endowment).
-See page 8 for IFNF program contacts.
+The IFNF grant program is funded and administered by the USDA Forest Service National Partnership Office (NPO) and the U.S. Endowment for Forestry and Communities (Endowment).
+See page 8 for the IFNF program contact.